lattix/exercise/docs.md

 Attributed to John Stuart Mill (1806-1873)

-Wrongly attributed to Edmund Burke
+Wrongly attributed to Edmund Burke!